 Coffman Park, Dublin

 The largest three-day Irish festival in the world is held in Dublin, Ohio.
-With seven stages, 65 acts and more than 535 performers, there is something for everyone.
-Visitors can indulge in great food (from hearty Celtic stews to traditional Irish breakfasts), browse the multiple vendor booths, and kids can play at the Pot O’ Gold Playland, which features 20 inflatables and crafts for wee ones.
+With seven stages, roughly 60 acts and more than 800 performers, there is something for everyone.
+Visitors can enjoy great food, browse the multiple vendor booths, and kids can play at the Pot O’ Gold Playland, which features inflatables and crafts for little ones.

 Festival Latino

-This two-day event celebrates family and community with lively music, dancing in the streets, cultural and arts workshops for children and adults, Latin-American cuisine, and community information tents.
+This two-day event celebrates family and community with lively music, dancing, cultural and arts workshops for children and adults, Latin-American cuisine and community information tents.
+The festival moves to Columbus Commons and the Ohio Theatre this year.

 Fairborn Sweet Corn Festival